-k) Unearned Premiums
+l) Unearned Premiums

 For single premium insurance contracts, a portion of the revenue is recognized as premiums earned in the current period, while the remaining portion is deferred as unearned premiums and earned over time in accordance with the estimated expiration of risk.
 If single premium policies are cancelled and the premium is non-refundable, then the remaining unearned premium related to each cancelled policy is recognized to earned premiums upon notification of the cancellation.
 Estimation of risk expiration for the recognition of premium is inherently judgmental and is based on actuarial analysis of historical experience.
-The premium earnings recognition model is reviewed annually with any adjustments to the estimates reflected in current period income.
-As a result of the reviews conducted, there was a decrease in earned premiums of \$6 million and an increase of \$60 million in earned premiums in 2007 and 2006, respectively.
-There was no adjustment recorded in 2005.
+The premium earnings recognition model is reviewed quarterly with any adjustments to the estimates reflected in current period income.
+As a result of the reviews conducted, there was an increase (decrease) in earned premiums, net of reinsurance, of \$12 million, \$(6) million and \$60 million in 2008, 2007 and 2006, respectively.